 I mean, despite both being in their late teens, there is something so cute and pure to them.
-Not to the point this seems watered down, but like it is from some bygone era where both leads had romance in mind, weren’t focused on getting to have their first time 11, and their fights made sense.
+Not to the point this seems watered down, but like it is from some bygone era where both leads had romance in mind, weren’t focused on getting to have their first time [note] Though they still have sex, without there being any note of a condom.
+But, then again, the sex is only hinted by him unzipping her swimsuit and us seeing, assumingly, some part of Stenberg’s side or leg.[/note], and their fights made sense.
 That is, rather than something out of left field and dramatic which requires a grand gesture to make up for.

 The Way Stenberg is Shot

 Usually, cinematography goes over my head since my focus is more so on character development and story.
 However, for once, I had to take note of the technical aspect because I just can’t recall a camera so lovingly going over a Black woman’s skin.
 And I mean lovingly without some sort of innuendo for it really does seem to just want to highlight the beauty of Stenberg’s melanin, the curls on her head, and even the little hair or perhaps acme bumps.
 It brings you sort of into Olly’s mind of taking in this girl who has been locked away in her house all this time and yet, look at her.
 Who wouldn’t want to show her off?